-A. A voter shall mark his ballot in permanent black or blue ball point ink; seal the ballot in the secrecy envelope; fill out completely and sign the affidavit on the front of the affidavit envelope in the presence of a notary public; the affidavit envelope must be notarized and the notary seal affixed for the ballot to be counted; and return the documents inside the postage paid return envelope via the United States mail to the Election Commission.
-Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahlequah, Oklahoma, no later than 7:00 p.m. on Election Day shall be counted; provided that personal delivery of an absentee ballot shall be accepted during in-person absentee voting as provided in § 62 (D) of this Title and on the Thursday before Friday the day before election and election day from 7:00 a.m. to 7:00 p.m., only if the voter or person designated by the voter delivers the ballot to the Election Commission Office.
+A. A Vvoter shall mark his or her ballot in permanent black or blue ball point ink; seal the ballot in the Ss ecrecy Eenvelope; fill out completely and sign the Aaffidavit on the front of the Aaffidavit Eenvelope: (i) in the presence of a notary public; or (ii) in the presence of one (1) witness of legal agewho is eighteen (18) years of age or older, and enclose attach to the back of the Affidavit Envelope a copy of a government issued photo identification of both the Voter and witness.
+The affidavit envelope must be: (a) notarized and the notary seal affixed to the affidavit; or (b) signed by the one (1) witness of legal age who is eighteen (18) years of age or older and included, an enclosed attached to the back of the Affidavit Envelope, a copy of a government issued photo identification of the Voter and witness to be counted; and return the documents inside the postage paid return envelope via the United States mail to the Election Commission.
+Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahleguah, Oklahoma, no later than 12:007:00 p.m. noon on Election Day shall be counted; provided that personal delivery of an absentee ballot shall be accepted during in-person absentee voting as provided in 26 CNCA § 62 (D) of this Title and on the Saturday of the General Election the Friday before electionthe Thursday before Friday the day before election and election day from 7:00 a.m. to 7:00 p.m., only if the voter or person designated by the voter delivers the ballot to the Election Commission Office.
 Voting in person at a Precinct by a voter who has requested an absentee ballot shall be permitted, however, that voter must cast a challenged ballot to allow the Election Commission to determine whether an absentee ballot was cast.
 In the event that a valid absentee ballot was returned by the voter, the challenged ballot will not be counted.
 In the event that a valid absentee ballot was not returned by a voter, the challenged ballot will be counted.